lamnguyenkhoa/ChessOhio/README.md

 Chess but every x turn a new rule is added.
 Chaos ensured.w

-This branch different from `network-mlapi` : I will attempt another approach where it require less RPC.
-Player won't see opponent fiddleing with their chess piece anymore.

 ## Tags

 - [x] v0.1: Basic chess rule